National Dish of NORTH KOREA KIMCHI

 - Drain the water from the cabbage and rinse.

-- Delicately squeeze the excess water from the leaves and place into a separate container, then set aside.
+- Delicately squeeze the excess water from the leaves and place it into a separate container, then set it aside.

 - In another bowl, combine the daikon radishes, Korean red pepper, scallions, ginger, garlic, sugar, fish sauce, and salted shrimp.